Ghostkeeper/SettingsGuide/contributing.md

 This is not set in stone.
 For some articles (in particular drop-down settings) it makes sense to have a different format.

-When taking screenshots of the g-code, these are some instructions to ensure a consistent look throughout the plug-in.
+When taking screenshots of the g-code in layer view, these are some instructions to ensure a consistent look throughout the plug-in.
 * Before making a screenshot, remove the build plate shader so that the grid doesn't show up in your screenshot.
 * Use the light theme of Cura when taking the screenshot.
 * Don't use the compatibility mode of layer view.